 - Charged annually: This applies to domain registrations, which renew on a yearly cycle.
 Registration fees are charged to the team payment method immediately on purchase or renewal.

 - Charged monthly, in arrears: This applies to site add-on level upgrades (excluding Analytics).
-Fees are prorated for the number of days at a given level and paid at the end of the billing cycle in a combined charge.
+Fees are charged in a combined payment on the billing date to cover past usage in the old billing cycle that has just ended.
+Prices are prorated for the number of days at a given level.

 - Charged once per purchase: This applies to extra usage packages for bandwidth, build minutes, and site add-ons.
 Each package purchase is applied to a running balance for the team and combined in a single payment at the end of the billing cycle.
 These one-time purchases are not prorated.